geudde/attic-chest/pages/06.authors/docs.md

 <span class="meeting">No. 25&emsp;(1810-06-05)</span>
 </div>

-A melting Effusion to a Candle snuffer too low → <span class="name">com.
+<span class="grey">A melting Effusion to a Candle snuffer too low → com.
 Mr Flaxman</span>
-Farewell to Anna → <span class="name">Miss Flaxman</span>
+<span class="grey">Farewell to Anna → Miss Flaxman</span>

+<span class="red">(missing)</span>

 <div class="bottom">
 <span class="meeting">No. 26&emsp;(1810-06-19)</span>
 </div>

 <span class="red">(missing)</span>

 <div class="bottom">
 <span class="meeting">No. 27&emsp;(1810-07-03)</span>
 </div>

-<span class="red">(missing)</span>
+The Sequel →
+A Dialogue →
+Answer to a Riddle →
+Charade by C.J.F.
+Answered →
+Lines Given to a Young Lady →
+On Wit and Humor →
+The Plighted Lady →
+The Rape of the Veil →
+Announcement →

 <div class="bottom">
 <span class="meeting">No. 28&emsp;(1810-07-14)</span>
 </div>

-Editorial
+Editorial →
-Woman’s Last Word
+Woman’s Last Word →
-Song
+Song →
-A Simple and Pathetic Tale
+A Simple and Pathetic Tale →
-Taper Soup
+Taper Soup →
-The Lady’s Lament
+The Lady’s Lament →
-The Complaint of the Sylphs
+The Complaint of the Sylphs →
-Epistle to a Lady
+Epistle to a Lady →
-The Attic Chest to Her Respected Friends
+The Attic Chest to Her Respected Friends →
-The Spirit’s Farewell
+The Spirit’s Farewell →
-To Miss Porden on Her Birthday
+To Miss Porden on Her Birthday →
-No Sign Portentous
+No Sign Portentous →
-Acknowledgements
+Acknowledgements →

 <div class="bottom">
 <span class="meeting">No. 29&emsp;(1810-11-20)</span>